Selling via auction vs private treaty

 For instance, you list your property for sale at $699,000 and your real estate agent tries to secure a sale contract for as close to that price (or higher) as they can.

-A public auction involves prospective buyers bidding on the property at a specified location and time.
+An auction is public and in some ways more transparent.
+Prospective buyers bid on the property at a specified location and time.
 The highest bidder purchases the property, as long as the bid matches or exceeds the reserve price.

 Or, several bidders make bids and the auction reaches $740,000.
 The property is sold, as the price exceeds your reserve.